mounirbs/django-azure-auth-ms-fabric/README.md

 - If using Apache Livy 0.8, consider running some java_import before running any Spark code.
 See: https://github.com/mounirbs/spark-livy/blob/main/python/livy/init_java_gateway.py#L11
 - both ttl and idleTimeout seems not working properly in Fabric/Apache Livy.
 For Apache Livy, the binaries from https://livy.apache.org/download/ where used.
 Maybe the binaries are not reflecting the code on the Apache Livy master branch: https://livy.incubator.apache.org/docs/latest/rest-api.html.
 Without using these parameters, the session does not timeout.
 - The code is not production ready, since it's not handling fully all the required exceptions.
 This is only a proof-of-concept!
+- Installing packages in Fabric:
+    - From the environment running all the sessions (can be managed on Fabric side).
+    - From the session: using the LIVY_SPARK_DEPENDENCIES environment variable, a list of comma separated absolute paths to the Python packages to be used in the Spark session.

 ## Reference
 - https://learn.microsoft.com/en-us/fabric/data-engineering/get-started-api-livy-session